 So it’s on this sad conclusion that I somewhat abandoned the utopian idea of finding THE skirt and tried to be content with my badly cut hiking pants and my happy seventy-years-old-German-

 Like me, she didn’t find anywhere what she was looking for.
 So she made one!
 And started to market it.
-Very excited by this discovery, I wrote an e-mail to Macabi to see if they could send me a skirt all the way from USA to New Zealand, where I am currently travelling.
+Very excited by this discovery, I wrote an e-mail to Macabi to see if they could send me a skirt all the way from USA to New-Zealand, where I was travelling at this time.

 The hiking skirt, perfect accessory for traveling girls

 The next day, I jump in my travel skirt and in a pair of leggings, and then in the car to drive up the mountains.
 I forgot to tell you but we are in the middle of winter here in New-Zealand and just came across a huge snow storm.
 Let’s see how the skirt reacts when hiking in the snow!